 The fodder program will focus on providing assistance to farmers following floods, fires or disease outbreaks which tend to happen without warning so it is difficult for farmers to have prepared.
 These events contrast to drought which tends to fade in and out slowly so farmers have an opportunity to be proactive hence the fodder relief scheme will not respond to droughts or dry times.

 The District has reserved $20 000 so as it can immediately respond with the purchase of fodder until donations start to flow.

 The key elements of the plan involve Rotary District 9830 taking responsibility for any future fodder drives, following the declaration of a disaster in Tasmania.
 Rotary will liaise with the State Government and the TFGA, but will be the controlling body.
 Rotary will establish a district committee to manage fodder relief and will appoint a state director to head up the committee.

 Chair PAG Robin Thompson Scottsdale (M) 0408 129 371

 Committee PAG Lyndon Isles Longford PP Nigel Pedley Smithton PP James Dunbabin Sorell PP Graham Dent Westbury PP Kerry Vincent Sorell

-The event was the brainchild of Past President, Bert Dorgelo and the Community Development Coordinator at TFS, Peter Middleton, assisted on the planning committee by Club President, Arnold McShane and Kerrie Brown from the Neighbourhood
+The event was the brainchild of Past President, Bert Dorgelo and the Community Development Coordinator at TFS, Peter Middleton who also assisted on the planning committee which included Club President, Arnold McShane and Kerrie Brown from the Neighbourhood House.